Prag8855/aab/content/guides/renew-german-freelance-visa.md

 ### 4. Go to your Ausländerbehörde appointment

 The *Ausländerbehörde* might ask you to bring new or updated documents to your appointment.
 Bring all the documents that you did not already send.
+Put dates on all your documents.
 Print them on A4 paper.
 Do not staple the pages together.

 **If you have all the [required documents](#required-documents)**, you will get a new freelance visa.
 It will be valid for 1 to 3 years.[^15]